 In this course, students develop problem-solving skills while covering topics which include number sense and estimation, proportions, unit conversions, metric system, statistics and probability, percents, the mathematics of finance, and mathematical modeling of contemporary problems.
 Additional topics are tailored to meet the needs of students in specific programs.
-Prerequisite: MATH 002 Preparation for College Math II, MATH 101 Introductory Algebra, or MATH 060 Mathematical Literacy; waiver by placement testing results; or departmental approval.
+Prerequisite: MATH 002 Preparation for College Math II or MATH 101 Introductory Algebra; waiver by placement testing results; or departmental approval.